imdeepmind/knn_from_scratch/README.md

-# knn_from_scratch
+# KNN CLassifier in pure Numpy and Python
-KNN classifier in pure Numpy and Python
+KNN classifier in pure Numpy and Python 3